sfc-gh-dwilczak/java-odbc-connector/README.md

 ## Steps:
 There is really only four steps.

+### 1. Sql
-### 1. Get your customer to run this sql in there snowflake account and then have them tell you what they used as variables:
+Get your customer to run this sql in there snowflake account and then have them tell you what they used as variables:
 ```sql
 Begin;
     -- create variables for user / password / role / warehouse / database (needs to be uppercase for objects)